 COVID-19 and Breast Cancer: What Patients Need to Know

-Well over a year into the pandemic, patients with breast cancer, survivors, and loved ones are still dealing with layers of fear and uncertainty about staying safe and healthy, especially while undergoing treatment.
+As the pandemic rages on, people with breast cancer, survivors, and loved ones are still dealing with layers of fear and uncertainty about staying safe, especially while undergoing treatment.

 The best advice for navigating breast cancer now is to talk to your doctor about your individual situation and concerns.
-Below you will find expert guidance on some common questions and concerns, including whether patients need COVID-19 vaccine booster shots with the new variants.
+Below you will find expert guidance on some common questions and concerns, including whether patients need COVID-19 vaccine booster shots.

 This page is continuously updated as recommendations evolve and new developments break.